Football Manager Scouting Guide to Finding the Best Hidden Gems: Wonderkids & Newgens

 Our aim with this scouting guide is to help you discover the best talents with the highest potential that can become an eminent addition to your squad, now or in the future.

 Setting Up Scouting Assignments

-When starting a new save, there are some tasks I’ll immediately complete before I advances in the game.
-One of them is to set up scouting assignments to ensure your able to locate the most promising talents and hidden gems.
+When starting a new save, there are some tasks I’ll immediately complete before I advance in the game.
+One of them is to set up scouting assignments to ensure you’re able to locate the most promising talents and hidden gems.

 #0 Take Control of Scouting

 When starting a new save, scouting is often delegated to the chief scout.
 Once he’s in charge of scouting you can only select between general or short term scouting focuses, which instructs the chief scout and the scouting team to look for specific types of players according to their age, playing style (leader, technical, intelligent, physical or creative players), fits your tactic* (according to player roles and its key characteristics) and finally availability.

 This option would be good enough if you don’t want full control on how your scouting network shall work.
 But if you’d like to benefit from our tips and ensure you locate the most promising talents as quickly and early on as possible, you’ll need to take control of scouting yourself!

 * The ‘Fits Tactic’ is a brand new feature for Football Manager 2020.
 We’ll talk more about it in a later scouting guide.

 In order to ensure you’re able to do so, please go to the;

 Scouting Centre < Scouting Responsibility < View Assigning Scouts < Click 'Take Control'